 Summary of Experience

-Dr. Hamasaki is an economist who specializes in the application of microeconomics, including industrial organization and game theory, to litigation and complex business problems.
-He has applied economic and financial analyses to questions arising in complex intellectual property, securities and financial instruments, and commercial litigation.
-Dr. Hamasaki's recent work has focused on fair, reasonable, and non-discriminatory (FRAND) determinations at the U.S. International Trade Commission and U.S. district courts, valuing information transferred to a competing firm by employees bound to non-compete clauses and valuing distressed commercial real estate.
-He has also evaluated intellectual property damages and valuations in numerous settings, the commercial success of patents embodied in a variety of pharmaceutical and high-technology products, and alleged investment mismanagement.
+Dr. Hamasaki is an economist who specializes in the application of microeconomics, including industrial organization and game theory, to complex disputes and business problems.
+He has conducted theoretical and empirical analyses of questions arising in intellectual property and antitrust matters.
+Dr. Hamasaki's recent work has focused on the economic analysis of contracts in innovation settings; evaluation of the economic impact of various legal and governmental interventions; and the analysis of intellectual property, including reasonable royalty, commercial success, and fair, reasonable, and non-discriminatory (FRAND) determinations.
+His work has spanned a variety of industries, including entertainment, health care, and high technology.
 Prior to joining Analysis Group, Dr. Hamasaki served as a research assistant and taught microeconomics at the University of California, Los Angeles.